Service Animals in The Residence Hall

 Procedures for Approval of Support Animals in College Housing

-The question in determining if a Support Animal will be allowed in College housing is whether or not the Support Animal removes a barrier to access the College’s programs, services, and/or activities within the residence hall.
+The question in determining if a Support Animal will be allowed in College housing is whether the Support Animal removes a barrier to access the College’s programs, services, and/or activities within the residence hall.
 The College must also determine if the animal’s presence in College housing is reasonable.
 Otis College will not ask for or require an individual with a disability to pay a fee or surcharge for an approved Service/Support Animal.

 All students with service animals, who plan to live in the residence hall with their service animal, must notify Disability Services as soon as possible.
 Service animals do not have to be registered with Disability Services, but they must be accounted for in the residence halls.
 Service animals and their owners are held to the responsibilities listed under the “Responsibilities of the Owner of a Service or Support Animal” section.
 Please see that section for more information.